 In our case, we express the different amounts of viscosity as a function of the critical viscosity as $\eta = \zeta \, \eta_{\rm Crit}$, where $\zeta$ is the fraction of the critical viscosity used.
-Using the equation for critical viscosity (equation \ref{eqn:nu_crit}), KH time (equation \ref{eqn:tau_KH}) and $\nu = \eta / \rho$, we can express $\eta$ as
+Using the equation for critical viscosity (Eq. \ref{eqn:nu_crit}), KH time (Eq. \ref{eqn:tau_KH}), and $\nu = \eta / \rho$, we can express $\eta$ as

 We can also express $t_{\rm cool}$ as